An Introduction to March and April

 Saturday Night Live did a sketch this week about how funny it is that women love true crime documentaries and podcasts.
 They are certainly not the first to joke about this, and it is true.
 From my experience, I have met multiple women who are obsessed with old cases and have done research into the often racist and sexist investigations which followed.
 SNL’s punch line is that it strange that women want to watch something where other women are brutally murdered.
 Many find it weird that women are desensitized to projects where they are almost exclusively the victim.
 The same goes for horror films, as people seem genuinely concerned by female horror fans.
 For instance, I once mentioned at a party that I really enjoy the film Silence of the Lambs, and it made all the guys extremely uncomfortable and confused.
 One even brought up how confused they were because I am overweight, and so they assumed I would hate the film.
 I think the reason women enjoy horror and crime films is because we are already exposed to that terror constantly by just being women.
-We grow up beside the dead blondes, the sluts, and the male gazed corpses in the media.
-It shouldn’t be surprising than a large group of women enjoy these movies, we are in them.
+We grow up beside the dead blondes, the sluts, and the male gazed corpses in media.
+It shouldn’t be surprising that a large group of women enjoy these movies, we are in them.

 We use horror and crime films to understand how society thinks of women, and in doing so, we take back these subjects.
 We reread and adjust their male-centric gaze, and sometimes we give the random death some form of meaning and respect.
 If anything, watching a true crime or supernatural film is a way to manage this victim image, and to avoid becoming a stereotypical victim ourselves.

 But we have also become more aware of how damaging these victim tropes can be through this process.
 There is a strong movement for true crime documentaries to focus more on the victims rather than their killers.
 A movement for different kinds of horror and supernatural stories to be told, by women and for women.
-For the ‘so-called’ victim to talk about what it means to be victimized in these kinds of films and to reexamine why these tropes appeared in the first place.
-Even shows like Law & Order: Special Victims Unit are trying to adjust their lens, although their victims are still 99.5% all women and children.
+For the ‘so-called’ victim to talk about what it means to be victimized in these kinds of films and to re-examine why these tropes appeared in the first place.
+Even shows like Law & Order: Special Victims Unit are trying to adjust their lens, although their victims are still 99.5% (I am guessing here) all women and children.
 That said, I think we are paying more attention to the horror and crime genres, specifically why they share a similar taste in victims.

 As I was thinking about modern female representation in crime and supernatural films, both behind and in front of the camera, I realized something troubling.
 So many of the films I talk about on this blog are directed by white men.
 That is not to suggest that they are not good films, or that we should not enjoy them or spend time talking about them, it is just something I noticed.
 For someone who wants to be a director, I don’t spend enough time talking about other women who direct and write.
 So, I am dedicating the next two months to crime and supernatural films, all of which are directed by women.
 I am particularly interested in the way they treat victimhood and the tropes associated with these genres.
 I will say that I am slightly uncomfortable with the terms ‘female director’ and ‘female filmmaker’ as it suggests that their work is inherently different and feminized, and that they cannot just refer to themselves as a director or filmmaker.
 I want to explore that more in the next two months, so for now, I’ll preface this discussion by saying that these women are incredible directors, and they should be able to refer to themselves as directors, not just women who direct.